 - Company procedures for handling payroll mistakes

-Put the policy in writing, display it prominently throughout the workplace and make sure each employee has a copy.
+Put the policy in writing, display it prominently throughout the workplace, and ensure each employee has a copy.
 You should also update your employee manual accordingly.

 9. Document Your Payroll Process

 Documenting your payroll process is an important step in managing payroll.
 This strategy helps when analyzing and auditing your payroll system as it highlights each step and makes it easier to identify weak points in the process.
-Once you develop a payroll process that works best for your business, document these procedures, and share them with the payroll team to help ensure each member of the payroll staff understands their role.
+Once you develop a payroll process that works best for your business, document these procedures and share them with the payroll team to help ensure each payroll staff member understands their role.

 10. Use Employee Scheduling & Time Tracking Software

 Accuracy is important when processing payroll, and it all starts with properly monitoring employee attendance.
-Even the simplest error at this stage can create problems that result in significant civil penalties and poor feedback for the business.
-Using a scheduling and time tracking software will help save time, increase efficiency, and improve your payroll staff’s productivity, which ultimately ensures the accuracy of your payroll reports.
+Even the simplest error can create problems that result in significant civil penalties and poor feedback for the business.

 11. Audit Your Payroll Process